What are ingrown

 - irregular, curved toenails

-- toenail injury
+- toenail injury, including

 - poor posture

-Early stage symptoms include:
+Early-stage symptoms include:

-- pressure on the toe is painful
+- pain when pressure is placed on the toe

-- fluid builds up around toe
+- fluid building up around the toe

-If your toe becomes infected, symptoms may include:
+If your toe becomes infected, symptoms may

 - red, swollen skin